The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Modeling the ionization history of the universe

-\paragraph{Pop-III star formation} We have developed extremely flexible models for Pop-III star formation to explore what scenarios could significantly affect the EE power spectrum.
+We have developed extremely flexible models for Pop-III star formation to explore what scenarios could significantly affect the EE power spectrum.
 Our fiducial model assumes that Pop-III SFR is proportional to the dark matter accretion rate (also denoted as the ``\dfcolldt'' model), with the coefficient given by the star formation efficiency (SFE).
-Since early works support the picture of one massive Pop-III star forming in a minihalo owing to raidation feedback and lack of fragmentation \citep[e.g.][]{abel02, oshea07}, we also examine models where a fixed stellar mass forms per halo \citep[e.g. only one Pop-III star per halo][denoted as the fixed-stellar-mass-model]{abel02, wise05, oshea07}.
-In the fiducial ``\dfcolldt'' model, a typical value of the SFE can be calculated by assuming one $100\ M_\odot$ Pop-III star \citep[e.g.][]{bromm99, abel02} forming in a $10^6\ M_\odot$ halo, giving a SFE of $\sim10^{-3}$ \citep{loeb13}, consistent with numerical simulations \citep{skinner20}.
+Since some recent simulations support the picture of several Pop-III stars forming in a halo with a total Pop-III stellar mass of a few hundred $M_\odot$ that does not scale with the halo mass (e.g. \citealt{susa14, stacy16}, but see \citealt{hirano14, hirano15}), we also examine models where a fixed stellar mass forms per halo (denoted as the fixed-stellar-mass model).
+However, we do not consider the fixed-stellar-mass model as the fiducial case, mainly because such models when coupled with our fiducial LW feedback scheme are likely not distinguishable from Pop-II-only models using the low-$\ell$ EE power spectrum, as we will show below in Section~\ref{sec:main_results} and \ref{sec:exotic_models}.
+Moreover, as simulations supporting the fixed-stellar-mass model have only explored a small halo mass range ($10^5$-$10^6\ M_\odot$), higher mass halos may form more Pop-III stars \citep[e.g.][]{skinner20}.
+In the fiducial ``\dfcolldt'' model, a typical value of the SFE can be calculated by assuming $100\ M_\odot$ Pop-III stellar mass forming in a $10^6\ M_\odot$ halo, giving a SFE of $\sim10^{-3}$ \citep{loeb13}, consistent with numerical simulations \citep{skinner20}.
 The dark matter accretion rate is given by the rate of change in the cosmic mass fraction collapsed in to halos that form Pop-III stars \citep[e.g.][]{visbal15, irsic20}.
 We assume that Pop-III stars form in halos within a mass range $M_{\rm min} < M < M_{\rm a}$, and calculate the collapsed fraction using the Sheth-Tormen mass function \citep{sheth99}.
 To explore the Pop-III modeling parameter space, we vary the Pop-III SFE when using the fiducial ``\dfcolldt'' model, or the Pop-III stellar mass formed in each halo when using the fixed-stellar mass model.
 In the fixed stellar mass model, once a halo can cool, it forms stars and the subsequent supernovae sterilize the halo from forming subsequent stars.

 The minimum halo mass $M_{\rm min}$ of Pop-III star formation is set by the LW background which photo-dissociates molecular hydrogen.
 Instead of calculating the LW intensity $J_{\rm LW}$ by fully modeling the ``sawtooth'' shape of the LW attenuation as a function of frequency \citep{haiman00, wise05}, we compute $J_{\rm LW}$ by making the simple ``screening'' assumption that the IGM is transparent to LW photons until they are redshifted into a Lyman series line and absorbed \citep[e.g.][]{visbal15, mebane18}.
 We assume that a LW photon can be redshifted by 2 per cent before reaching a Lyman series line, which was found to produce Pop-III SFR consistent with more sophiticated treatments of the LW background \citep{visbal15}.
 Given $J_{\rm LW}$, we calculate $M_{\rm min}$ using the fitting formula provided by \citet{machacek01}, which has been used in most semi-analytic models of Pop-III star formation \citep[e.g.][]{fialkov13, visbal15, visbal18, visbal20, mebane18, mebane20, irsic20, qin20i, qin20ii}.
 We assume that star formation transforms to the Pop-II channel at a halo mass $M_{\rm a}$ corresponding to a virial temperature $T_{\rm vir}=10^4$~K, above which atomic cooling is efficient \citep[e.g.][]{trenti09, mebane18, irsic20}. $10^4$~K is also the virial temperature above which LW feedback becomes inefficient \citep{oshea08}.